CZ-NIC/knot-resolver/systemd/README.md

 initialization via the interface supported by sd_listen_fds_with_names(3)).

+Distributors of systems using systemd may wish to place ./90-kresd.preset in /lib/systemd/systemd-preset/90-kresd.preset if they want to delay daemon launch until it is accessed. (see systemd.preset(5)).

 When run in this configuration:

  * it will be run under a non-privileged user, which means it will not